ThiagoDAraujoS/CSharp-Hexagon-Matrix-Module/index.md

 ## Members
 ## Static Unit Vectors
-The static unit vectors a set of six readonly vectors used to represent the six directions of the hexagonal cube space.
+The static unit vectors are a set of six readonly vectors used to represent the six directions of the hexagonal cube space.
-They are used to manipulate the hex.vector in the space.
+They are used to manipulate a Hex.Vector in the cube space.
 ~~~ c#
 public static readonly Hex.Vector XPos;
 public static readonly Hex.Vector XNeg;